 I am pleased to be able to participate in this debate on schools, although I am rather disappointed by the Opposition’s motion.
 I have a lot of time for the hon.
 Member for Ashton-under-Lyne (Angela Rayner), who made an interesting speech and is a passionate believer in education, but any debate on schools must be wide-ranging and not just about money.
 Resources are of course vital, but this is also about the curriculum, the quality of staff, good leadership, the ethos of the school, the behaviour of schools and so much more.

 Access to good schools is essential for children, as a good education is the foundation of success throughout life, both professionally, personally and for our economy.
-I congratulate the Secretary of State for Education, my right hon.
-Friend the Member for East Hampshire (Damian Hinds), on his speech and his approach, which is reasonable and realistic.
+I congratulate the Secretary of State for Education on his speech and his approach, which is reasonable and realistic.
 I was fortunate to be the first in my family to go to university, which can be attributed to the fantastic state schools I attended and the brilliant teachers I was fortunate to have.
 Family background obviously helped, too—my mother made sure I did my homework—but, having said that, it was inspirational teachers who helped me.